-C. Whether to Keep Abatement Documentation.
+C. Abatement Documentation Records.

 Abatement documentation (photos, employer programs, etc.) shall be retained in accordance with the AKOSH records retention schedule.

 XVI.
 Abatement Services Available to Employers.

 Employers requesting abatement assistance shall be informed that AKOSH is willing to work with them even after citations have been issued and provides incentives for immediate onsite abatement of certain types of violations.